unadlib/mutative/README.md

   > Enable autoFreeze, and return frozen state, and enable circular reference checking only in `development` mode.

 - mark - `(target) => ('mutable'|'immutable'|function)`
-  > Set a mark to determine if the value is mutable or if an instance is an immutable, and it can also return a shallow copy function(AutoFreeze and Patches should both be disabled).
+  > Set a mark to determine if the value is mutable or if an instance is an immutable, and it can also return a shallow copy function(`AutoFreeze` and `Patches` should both be disabled, Some patches operation might not be equivalent).
+  > When the mark function is (target) => 'immutable', it means all the objects in the state structure are immutable.
+In this specific case, you can totally turn on `AutoFreeze` and `Patches`.

 #### `create()` - Currying